microsoft/SelfTune/README.md

 # SelfTune

-SelfTune is a framework that uses data-driven tuning of parameters that produce larger rewards.
+SelfTune is an RL framework that enables systems and service developers to automatically tune various configuration parameters and other heuristics in their codebase, rather than manually-tweaking, over time in deployment.
+It provides easy-to-use API (Python, C# bindings) and is driven by bandit-style RL & online gradient-descent algorithms.

 ## Usage